-Q: What have been some personal highlights of your career (besides Cucalorus, obviously)?
+Q: What have been some personal highlights of your career?

 Q: What have you been working on while in Wilmington?

-Q: We’ve loved having you here as part of the crazy Cucalorus family.
+Q: We’ve loved having you here in Wilmington as part of the crazy Cucalorus fam.
 Any highlights/anecdotes/friends from your time here that have stood out?

 A: If all goes swimmingly, I’ll be back to shoot my feature in the next year.

 This has been pretty special.
 Man, I’m tearing up just thinking about the people I’ll pine for … Cucalorus runs on pure, unbridled passion and the people who work here are, without question, the most dedicated, hardworking lionhearted humans I’ve had the pleasure of co-existing with.